DinoChiesa/ApigeeEdge-JavaCallout101/Readme.md

 # Java Callout 101

-This directory contains the Java source code and pom.xml file required to compile a simple Java callout for Apigee Edge.
+This directory contains the Java source code and pom.xml file required to compile a simple Java callout for Apigee.
 The callout is very simple: it reads and sets context variables, and the message payload, and returns success.

 ## Building: